 Latty spoke about the value of bringing in a partner like SAS, and what made the company an ideal Liverpool partner not to be a transactional partner,but a value-adding long-term partner.

-“One thing that I know is expected is understanding, and SAS came in to understand what we can do now and how they can help us in the future and understand what the problem is we are trying to solve,” adds Latty.
+“One thing that I know is expected is understanding, and SAS came in and the team fully immersed itself in what we can do now and how they can help us in the future,” adds Latty.

 The data behind the fan